Hong Kong Vase Preview, Tips, Runners & Trends (Hong Kong International Races)

 Hong Kong Vase Jockey Statistics

-There are two leading jockeys in the Hong Kong Vase over the last 20 renewals, with both Ryan Moore and Joao Moreira, who have both won the race three times.
+There are multiple leading jockeys in the Hong Kong Vase over the last 20 renewals, with Ryan Moore, Joao Moreira, and Maxime Guyon having all won the race three times.
 Ryan Moore winners have been with Highland Reel (2015 & 2017) and Mogul (2020).
 Joao Moreira's winners have been with Satono Crown (2016) and Glory Vase (2019 & 2021).
-Other jockeys who have recorded multiple wins in the Hong Kong Vase are Zac Purton (2 wins), Gerald Mosse (2 wins), Olivier Peslier (2 wins) and Maxime Guyon (2 wins).
+Maxime Guyon winners have been with Flintshire (2014), Junko (2023) and Sosie (2025).
+Other jockeys who have recorded multiple wins in the Hong Kong Vase are Zac Purton (2 wins), Gerald Mosse (2 wins) and Olivier Peslier (2 wins).
 There is one jockey who has not had the best of times in the Hong Kong Vase; Christophe Soumillon has ridden 11 runners in the race without recording any wins.

 Here are some of the top Hong Kong Vase jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):